I Know You Want Me (Calle Ocho)

 "I Know You Want Me (Calle Ocho)" is a song by American rapper and singer Pitbull released as the second single from his fourth album, Pitbull Starring in Rebelution.
 The song samples "75, Brazil Street" by Nicola Fasano and Pat Rich, which itself samples the opening horns riff from "Street Player" by Chicago.
 The core is from a song by Dominican rappers El Cata and Omega.
 The title is a reference to Calle Ocho, a street in Miami's Little Havana neighborhood.

 The song premiered on the Miami radio station WPOW.
 It has also been featured in Dance Central, the Xbox 360 Kinect-based dancing game, Dance Dance Revolution X2 for PlayStation 2, the PlayStation 3 PlayStation Move-based dancing game SingStar Dance, and in the pilot of Suburgatory.
 It received a nomination a Latin Rhythm Airplay Song of the Year at the 2010 Latin Billboard Music Awards.

 Composition

-"I Know You Want Me (Calle Ocho)" is an uptempo syncopated hip hop groove with clear vocals on the chorus and a pop hook while combining Eurodance synths with a tribal house-oriented beat.
-The song is set in common time with a moderate tempo of 127 beats per minute and is written in the key of D minor.
+"I Know You Want Me (Calle Ocho)" is an uptempo syncopated hip hop groove with clear vocals on the chorus and a pop hook, within a tribal house-oriented beat.
+The song is set in common time with a moderate tempo of 128 beats per minute and is written in the key of D minor.
 Pitbull's vocal range spans from C4 to Bb4.
 The song is a vocal mix of "75, Brazil Street" by Nicola Fasano Vs Pat-Rich, which itself samples "Street Player" by Chicago.